Brihans Natural Products: Product history

-In science
+Use in research

 The company's various products have also been used in scientific research, particularly in the fields of pharmacology, phytochemistry, pharmacognosy, botany, chemistry, food technology, and food science.

 The company's Greenleaf Aloe Vera Gel was used as the research material in a July 2008 study published in the journal Phytotherapy Research conducted by Rishi et al, studying the anti-inflammatory property of Aloe vera on the inflammation caused by the Salmonella enterica subsp. enterica subspecies of the genus Salmonella OmpR when applied topically or administered by intraperitoneal injection, concluding that the superoxide dismutase present in Aloe vera mediated the inflammation by increasing macrophage levels.

 The company's initial organic Aloe vera juice exports to Europe were cited in a December 2009 study published by the journal Beverage & Food World conducted by Singh et al from the food technology departments of the Allahabad Agricultural Institute and the National Productivity Council, researching the use of hurdle technology in determining the effects of pasteurisation or the use of preservatives as efficient preservation methods on the pH and total suspended solids in Aloe vera juice.

+In a study published in Pharmacognosy Research in January 2010, Bhatia et al compared the company's Aloe vera gel against the UV-protective compounds found in Porphyra vietnamensis.
+Using erythemogenic effect values, they tested the absorbance values of the methanolic aliquots of the Aloe vera gel to calculate its sun protection factor against that of Porphyra.
+They concluded that the Aloe vera gel had lower absorption power over a broad UV wavelength as compared to the isolated compound of the Porphyra.

+In a 2015 animal study conducted at the Dr. D. Y. Patil Medical College, Hospital & Research Centre, the company's commercial 90% w/w Aloe vera gel was evaluated alongside fresh plant alternatives to assess healing efficiency on partial-thickness burn wounds using Sprague-Dawley rats.
+The study concluded that while processed commercial formulations effectively supported tissue repair, fresh raw aloe pulp directly harvested from the plant leaf outperformed them, exhibiting the highest rate of wound contracture and a shorter re-epithelialisation timeline.

 In a September 2023 study published by the Journal of Photochemistry and Photobiology in January 2024, Sahoo et al sought to study if N-acetylcysteine would photo-stabilize avobenzone under natural sunlight by integrating avobenzone, N-acetylcysteine (as a wound healing agent), and glutathione as a skin whitener into the company's Greenleaf Aloe Cucumber Gel using Ellman's reagent.
 Their findings concluded that their integrated formulation with the Greenleaf Aloe Cucumber Gel protected the skin against UVA radiation because the N-acetylcysteine deactivated the keto-avobenzone, and promoted keto-enol tautomerization.